s6577t/eventify/README.markdown

     var intervalBetweenEventEmissionsInMilliseconds = 200;

-    object.onThis().throttle(intervalBetweenEventEmissionsInMilliseconds);
+    object.onThis().emitInterval(intervalBetweenEventEmissionsInMilliseconds);

-* if no intervalBetweenEventEmissionsInMilliseconds is specified, the default is 10
+* if no intervalBetweenEventEmissionsInMilliseconds returns the emit interval
 * returns object
 * `object.onThis().emit()` returns false if the event emissions is throttled

-To remove the throttle from an event: `object.onThis().throttle(null)`
+To remove the   emitInterval from an event: `object.onThis().  emitInterval(null)`

 ### Behaviour